learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 Applications > Utilities > Terminal, or by using the quick launch (cmd + space) and just start typing “Terminal”.

-In your terminal, run the following:
+In your terminal, copy, paste, and run the following:

 ```sh
 curl -so- https://raw.githubusercontent.com/learn-co-curriculum/flatiron-manual-setup-validator/master/automatic-install.sh | bash 2> /dev/null